rustwasm/wasm-bindgen/crates/web-sys/README.md

    [very bottom](https://w3c.github.io/mediasession/#idl-index) of _that_ page
    is the IDL.
 2. Annotate the functions that can throw with `[Throws]`
-3. Run `cargo run --release --package wasm-bindgen-webidl -- webidls src/features`
+3. Run `cargo run --release --package wasm-bindgen-webidl -- webidls src/features ./Cargo.toml`
-4. Copy the contents of `features` into the `[features]` section of `Cargo.toml`
-5. Run `git add .` to add all the generated files into git.
+4. Run `git add .` to add all the generated files into git.